lioncash/biscuit/README.md

 *RISC it for the biscuit*

-An experimental runtime code generator for RISC-V. Emphasis on the experimental part.
+An experimental runtime code generator for RISC-V.

+This allows for runtime code generation of RISC-V instructions.
+Similar to how [Xbyak](https://github.com/herumi/xbyak) allows for runtime code generation of x86 instructions.

 ## Implemented Extension Instructions